 This post is written by Tessa, one of our work and travel experts.
 Tessa has travelled to over 40 countries – and she doesn’t regret visiting a single one!
 Her passion for travel and discovering new cultures all began in university when she took a semester off to do a working holiday in New Zealand.
 Since then, Tessa has also lived in Austria, and South Korea.

-During university I took a semester off and went to live in New Zealand for a working holiday.
+During university, I took a semester off and went to live in New Zealand for a working holiday.
 This was the best decision I ever made because it pushed me out of my comfort zone, introduced me to life-long friends, and opened up a new world of adventures.
 While applying for a working holiday, I remember trying to convince my friend that she should do one too.
-She had never traveled before and I knew that if she did it, she would have an amazing experience.
+She had never travelled before and I knew that if she did it, she would have an amazing experience.

 However, there was one problem.
 She had a boyfriend and didn’t want to go four months without seeing him.
-So I went to New Zealand on my own – and came back with enough memories to last a lifetime and an entire new view of the world.
+So I went to New Zealand on my own – and came back with enough memories to last a lifetime and an entirely new view of the world.

 Upon my return to Canada, I learned that my friend and her boyfriend had broken up.
 She had sacrificed an amazing opportunity for a relationship that ended months later.

 My next point follows up on my last example given.
 If that guy genuinely cared about my friend, he would have supported her desire to embark on the adventure of a lifetime.
 If someone loves you then they should support you and your adventurous soul.

 A few years after living in New Zealand I decided to do a semester abroad – I had caught the travel bug!
 There was one catch, I was in a relationship.
 When I broke the news to my partner the first words out of his mouth were, “that is awesome!”

 His support made the fear of moving to another country a lot easier to deal with and gave me more confidence in our relationship.

 Hear me out on this one.
 I’m not saying that your partner should let your relationship go – they should let you go… travelling that is.